Newsletter #1: July-Dec 2018

-See my home page for signing up to my quarterly newsletter
+See my home page for signing up to my half yearly newsletter

 In October I completed a new sculpture 'Resolute’.
 This has been cast in bronze and finished with a highly polished surface.
 Cast glass sculpture